ps4guide/Guide_PS4/docs/index.md

 Running homebrew on your device is 100% free on your device.

-## What is Custom Firmware?

-**Custom Firmware** ("CFW") enables you to use more advanced hacks that userland homebrew can't easily do, in addition to anything homebrew can do.
-Essentially all homebrew solutions on the PS Vita (TV) include a CFW of some kind.

-## What can I do with Custom Firmware?
+## What can I do with a hacked PS4?

 + Customize your home screen with user-created themes.
 + Use "ROM hacks" for games that you own